 We can take up to three times the minimum rate out of your income support payment.
 We can keep doing this as long as you have child support to pay us.

-Call us to talk about what you can do about these deductions.
+Call us on the Child Support Enquiry line to talk about what you can do about these deductions.

 This information was printed 17 June 2021 from https://www.servicesaustralia.gov.au/individuals/services/child-support/child-support-assessment/how-we-work-out-your-assessment/fixed-and-minimum-assessments.
 It may not include all of the relevant information on this topic.
 Please consider any relevant site notices at https://www.servicesaustralia.gov.au/individuals/site-notices when using this material.